In each of the cases noted below, a federal judge has been accused of or has been found guilty of misconduct.

 Timeline: appointed, 1999; misconduct, 1999-2018; complaint, N/A; retired, 2009 (state appeals courts appointment)

 Alleged misconduct: Judge Johnson was accused of groping and making sexual comments to two other appellate justices, court employees, police officers tasked with driving him, and outside attorneys, ranging from 1999 to 2018.
 He was also accused of drunken behavior.
-The case is being handled by the California Commission on Judicial Performance, and a hearing was held in April 2019.
+The case was handled by the California Commission on Judicial Performance, which removed him from the state bench in 2020.
 Since Johnson left the federal bench before age 65, he is not eligible for a pension.